 In general, password values are hashed.
 If both directories use the same hashing algorithm, then the hashed values can be synchronized as they are.
-For example, suppose that you have an environment in which Sun Java System Directory Server and Oracle Internet Directory are integrated.
+For example, suppose that you have an environment in which Oracle Directory Server Enterprise Edition (previously Sun Java System Directory Server) and Oracle Internet Directory are integrated.
 Both of these directories support common hashing algorithms.
-If the passwords are hashed and stored in Sun Java System Directory Server by using a hashing technique supported by Oracle Internet Directory, then synchronizing Sun Java System Directory Server passwords to Oracle Internet Directory is the same as with any other attribute.
+If the passwords are hashed and stored in Oracle Directory Server Enterprise Edition by using a hashing technique supported by Oracle Internet Directory, then synchronizing Oracle Directory Server Enterprise Edition passwords to Oracle Internet Directory is the same as with any other attribute.
 If both directories do not support the same hashing algorithm, then passwords must be synchronized in clear text format only.
 For security reasons, password synchronization is possible with Oracle Internet Directory only in SSL server authentication mode.